 Experience shows that organisations that continuously participate in exercises are more effective at managing serious incidents and crises.

 Several times a year, the entire Government, all state secretaries and the Government Offices take part in exercises – held at all levels – to train for different types of incidents and scenarios that the Government may face.
 They may involve everything from slow-moving disasters, such as epidemic diseases, to a sudden incident such as a terrorist attack or a natural disaster.

 The Government and Government Offices exercises focus on the management of incidents and situations – nationally and internationally – that create challenges or stresses for Sweden, Swedes or Swedish interests, and that require management by the Government and Government Offices.

-The State Secretary to the Minister for Justice and Home Affairs leads the coordinated crisis management, assesses the need for coordination at the Government Offices, and can convene a meeting of the Strategic Coordination Group, comprising state secretaries of the ministries whose areas of activity are affected.
+The State Secretary to the Minister for Home Affairs leads the coordinated crisis management, assesses the need for coordination at the Government Offices, and can convene a meeting of the Strategic Coordination Group, comprising state secretaries of the ministries whose areas of activity are affected.

 Director-General and the Crisis Management Coordination Secretariat support coordination

 The Government Offices has a special Director-General and a secretariat for crisis management.
-They support the State Secretary to the Minister for Justice and Home Affairs and develop, coordinate and follow up crisis management at the Government Offices.
+They support the State Secretary to the Minister for Home Affairs and develop, coordinate and follow up crisis management at the Government Offices.
 Among the Director-General's responsibilities is ensuring that the Government Offices makes necessary preparations for crisis management.
 This may include early warning of a situation that may develop into a crisis, or training and exercises to increase crisis management capacity in general.